Fencing Your Yard

 Picket Fences – Wood or Aluminum

 • Measure the gaps between pickets.
 Is it wide enough for a golden retriever to get her head through?
-If so, she could get stuck and be injured or killed trying to get loose.
+If so, she could get stuck and be injured or worse trying to get loose.

 • Picket fences do not block your dog’s view, causing greater stimulus for barking and other nuisance behaviors.